krakenjs/zoid/docs/api.md

 }
 ```

-#### allowedParentDomains `Array<string | RegEx>`
+#### allowedParentDomains `string | Array<string | RegEx>`

-An array of strings or reqular expresions to be used to validate parent domain against.
-If provided, and parent domain doesn't match any item, communication from child to parent will be prevented.
+A string, array of strings or reqular expresions to be used to validate parent domain.
+If parent domain doesn't match any item, communication from child to parent will be prevented.
+The default value is '*' which match any domain.

 ```javascript
 allowedParentDomains: [